Nerodia: In captivity

-Due to how widespread and extremely common they are in the wild, water snakes are often found in the exotic pet trade, throughout the United States, though they are rarely captive bred.
+Due to how widespread and extremely common they are in the wild, water snakes of the genus Nerodia are often found in the exotic pet trade, throughout the United States, though they are rarely captive bred.
 Their relative physical plainness, compared to other available pet snake species, and their propensity to bite make them less than attractive pets to most people.
 They are easy to care for, though, and do quite well in captivity.

 Conservation concerns

-Some species, such as N. harteri and N. paucimaculata are only found in very isolated localities and are protected by state laws, but the majority of Nerodia species hold no specific conservation status.
+Some Nerodia species, such as N. harteri and N. paucimaculata are only found in very isolated localities and are protected by state laws, but the majority of Nerodia species hold no specific conservation status.
 Due to their habitat choice, defensive disposition, and vague similarity to the venomous cottonmouth (Agkistrodon piscivorus), they are frequently mistaken for them.
 This results in many more water snakes being killed every year than cottonmouths.
 Often, water snakes found in areas where the cottonmouth does not range are still killed by humans out of ignorance and fear.